cert-ee/cuckoo3/docs/src/configuration/cuckooconfs/cuckooyaml.md

   enabled: True
   path: /usr/sbin/tcpdump

+# Automatic per-task network routing.
+Before a task runs, the rooter
+# is asked to apply a submitted or default network route.
+Cuckoo rooter
+# must be running and its unix socket path must be configured here.
+network_routing:
+  enabled: False
+  # Cuckoo rooter socket path.
+Must be writable and readable for the user
+  # that runs Cuckoo.
+  rooter_socket: null

 platform:
-  # The default platform to use when no platforms are supplied on submission and no required platform is
-  # identified during the identification stage.
-  default_platform:
-    platform: windows
-    os_version: null

-  # Which of the supported platforms determined during the identification stage should be used if a target
-  # can run on multiple platforms.
-A task will be created for each of the specified platforms if it is present in the
-  # determined platforms.
-  multi_platform:
-    - windows

   # Use the machine tags determined during the identification phase for machine selection.
   # Enabling this means your analyis machines have been configured with the tags
   # listed in conf/processing/identification.yaml
   autotag: False

 state_control:
-  # Cancel an analysis if the file was not identified during the identification stage.
+  # Cancel an analysis if the submitted file was not identified during the
+  # identification stage.
   cancel_unidentified: False

 processing: